Overall Rating

 The 2 days of cat skiing was plenty of fun, and many of our group were newbies to cat skiing, so that added to the enjoyment.
 You can see our review of the cat skiing for more info.

 After skiing one day we visited some lovely hot springs near Karakol in a quiet valley.
 Unlike some hot springs I visited in Kazakhstan which were more akin to swimming pools, the rock pools fit in with the natural environment next to a snow covered stream.
-In addition to being aesthetically lovely, the hot soak was welcomed for tired bodies.
+In addition to being aesthetically lovely, the hot soak was welcomed by tired bodies.

 On the return trip to Bishkek, we stopped in at the FairyTale Canyon.
 For some reason our host didn’t join us on the return trip and with a pretty crappy map at the base area and unmarked trails that broke off in lots of directions, not all in the group saw the best of the area.
 Nevertheless it was striking and a nice way to stretch the legs on the road trip.